 The judges for the 2021 American Songwriter Lyric Contest have been announced, and this year’s panel of jurists includes some of the best singer-songwriters in the game today.

-Read about our team of industry titans below, and be sure to enter the current lyric contest here!
+Read about our team of industry titans below, and enter the current lyric contest here to get recognized today!

 Art Alexakis from Everclear

 Art Alexakis is best-known as the singer-guitarist and sole songwriter behind the iconic alt-rock outfit Everclear, which was formed by Art Alexakis in 1991 in Portland, Oregon.
 Some 29 years into his career as a recording artist, Art has enjoyed a lengthy career spanning 12 studio releases, numerous videos, thousands of shows and accolades that include a 1998 Grammy nomination for So Much For The Afterglow.
 Everclear remains active today and tours extensively.

 Since scoring a worldwide smash with her debut album Eye To The Telescope in 2004, which went on to sell over 5 million copies, KT Tunstall has remained at the forefront of UK singer-songwriter talent.
 KT followed up that early success with albums Drastic Fantastic, Tiger Suit and Invisible Empire//Crescent Moon keeping the platinum sales rolling and cementing the Scottish singer-songwriter’s reputation as a major recording talent, as well as a mesmerizing live artist.